DCPIXEL

 Historically, when users needed to compress a PDF, they turned to massive cloud-based services.
 The workflow was always the same: upload your highly sensitive document (containing financial records, personal identification, or proprietary business data) to a remote server, wait for their backend to process it, and then download the result.
 This architecture is fundamentally flawed from a privacy standpoint.

-Step-by-Step: How to Shrink Your PDF
+Step-by-Step: How to Shrink a PDF Made of Images

 5. Save: The optimized file is handed right back to you.
 The original file remains untouched on your hard drive.